-In recent year, the factory in Tamsui of the Company is in the stage of product transformation, of which the revenue from specific customers growth 50% over last year, the auditors assessed that the revenue generated by this specific customers is an item of concern to users of financial statements.
+The major operating revenue of the Company is mechanical components.
+In 2024, the operating revenue has increased compared with 2023 due to the growing demand for wearable electronics, of which the operating revenue from specific customers is significant and growth rate reaches certain standards, the auditors assessed that the revenue generated by this specific customers is an item of concern to users of financial statements.
 Therefore, we considered the occurrence of revenue from specific customers as a key audit matter.